Departing from Athens we drive along the scenic western coastal highway.

 We drive to Mystras, a fortified town on top of a rock at the foot of mount Taygetos.
-It started as a Venetian settlement in the 14th century and it served as the capital of the Byzantine Patriarchy of Peloponnese in the 15th century.
+It started as a Venetian settlement in the 14th century & it served as the capital of the Byzantine Patriarchy of Peloponnese in the 15th century.
 The Patriarch here, Constantine XI Palaiologos, became the last Byzantine emperor of Constantinoupolis.
-Walk downhill passing chapels and hundred year old homes made of stone.
+Walk downhill passing chapels & hundred year old homes made of stone.

+We continue our tour to the rock that many people call the Gibraltar of Greece.
+Monemvasia.
 Geologists believe it was attached to the mainland but separated after an earth quake around 378 BC.
 It's name stands for "only passage".
-At the foot of the rock we walk by stone homes built by Venetians, Ottomans and Byzantines.
-The city was founded by the Byzantines in the 6th century and became an important defensive port.
-In the 12th century it was a Venetian stronghold and later an Ottoman one until July of 1821 the day it was liberated.
+At the foot of the rock we walk by stone homes built by Venetians, Ottomans & Byzantines.
+The city was founded by the Byzantines in the 6th century & became an important defensive port.
+In the 12th century it was a Venetian stronghold & later an Ottoman one until July of 1821 the day it was liberated.

 We spend the night at a hotel in either the new or the old castle town of Monemvasia.

-Learn more about the history of Peloponnese in the "historical facts" section of our website!
+Learn more about the history of Peloponnese in the Historical Facts section of our website!